jacksenechal/resume/resume.md

 -   Project manager and lead programmer for mynewsletterbuilder.com.
 Architected and implemented the initial release, and later oversaw the development team for the project.
--   Developed a modular, evented, MVC programming framework in PHP.
+-   Developed a modular, evented, MVC programming framework.
 -   Concept development, project management, and programming for other company products and services, including www.jukeboxalive.com and www.byregion.net.
 -   Systems administration and networking (Linux, Windows).